aimee-mcneil-melville/ToDo-Full-Stack/README.md

 After cloning this repo, install dependencies with `npm install`.
 The `postinstall` script will create the database and populate the tables with test data.

 Create a `.env` file by running `cp server/.env.example server/.env`.
+This file holds any special environment variables or secret keys that we need.
+We're using a package called `dotenv` in our `server/index.js` to make the environment variables available to our server code.

-It contains `JWT_SECRET`, which you can use in your implementation.
-The `.env` file is listed in our `.gitignore`, so our secrets aren't available on GitHub.
+This `.env` file contains a `JWT_SECRET`, which you will use in your implementation.
+You don't ever want a `.env` file committed to your source repository, so we've added it to our `.gitignore`.

 Start the app with `npm run dev` and it will be running on [http://localhost:3000](http://localhost:3000).